aryans33/ChromaGen-AI_ColorPaletteTool/README.md

 - Fonts API suggestions do nothing: set `GOOGLE_FONTS_API_KEY` or proceed without (fallback works).
 - Avoid committing `.env` with real keys.

-## License

-Add a license file (e.g., MIT) appropriate for your use.

 ## Acknowledgements

 Built with Streamlit, Pillow, and Google Fonts.